roothebear/fossil-finds-be/README.md

 # Fossil Finds Back End

 Fossil Finds is a web application allowing members of the public and researchers alike to search and contribute to a database of fossil finds in the UK.
-Fossil Finds Back End - the content of this repository - is the relational database (POSTGRES) and API used by Fossil Finds.
+Fossil Finds Back End - the content of this repository - is the relational database (PostgreSQL) and API used by Fossil Finds.

 <br />